allamand/katacoda-scenarios/orangecasskop/intro.md

 ### No persistent volume

-For the sake of simplicity I will launch the Cassandra without persistent volume to back the data.
-This is not to replicate in real environment, but it will ease the time to set-up this hand-on.
+For the sake of simplicity for this hands-on, we launch each Cassandra without persistent volume to back the data.

 CassKop will warn you in it's log with messages like